 What is active immunity?

-Active immunity refers to immunity acquired when the body produces its antibodies in response to a pathogen.
+Active immunity is acquired when the body produces antibodies in response to a pathogen.
 Active immunity can be natural or artificial.

 Natural active immunity occurs when the body produces antibodies against a pathogen without vaccination.